 Difference Between Referrals & Prior Authorization in Medical Billing

 Prior authorizations and medical referrals are sometimes used interchangeably, but these two terms are vastly different.
 A referral is issued by a primary care physician (PCP) for the patient to see a specialist.
 In contrast, prior authorization is issued by the payer (an insurance provider), giving a medical practice or physician the approval to perform a medical service.
+What is authorization in medical billing?
+It’s the process where the payer’s approval is required before a service can be provided to ensure that it will be covered.
 Let’s go over the difference between referrals and prior authorization in a little bit more detail.

 Medical Referral